mmuller88/mmblog/content/sst-nextjs-s3-picture-uploader/index.md

 }
 ```

-You see how seaminess we can sneak in the AWS SDK s3 upload code?
-For me that is totally mind-blowing if you like compare with a client side variant where you couldn't do that so easily without exposing your AWS API credentials.
-But as server components are server side we are save.
-It really offloads a lot of complexity.
+Do you see how seaminess we can sneak in the AWS SDK s3 upload code?
+For me, that is mind-blowing if you like to compare it with a client-side variant where you couldn't do that so easily without exposing your AWS API credentials.
+But as server components are server side we are saved.
+It offloads a lot of complexity.
 Super cool!

 Let's deploy that!
 For more convenience let's add a new command in the package json `"deploy": "sst deploy",`.
 Now run: